Annual Conference Primer

 The governance of The United Methodist Church is made up of four levels:

 The General Conference: The United Methodist General Conference meets every four years, with no fewer than 600, nor more than 1,000 delegates.
-It last met in 2016, in Portland, Ore.
+Its last regularly scheduled meeting last met in 2016, in Portland, Ore.
 At the General Conference session, delegates from all over the world voted on many items which then amend and add to the Book of Discipline and the Book of Resolutions.
 The General Conference might be compared to the legislative branch of the U.S. government.
 The General Conference is the only official voice of The United Methodist Church.
 Though bishops preside over the General Conference, they have no vote.

 The Baltimore-Washington Conference had six clergy and six laity delegates elected to the 2016 General Conference during the Annual Conference Session in 2015.
 BWC also had six alternates.
 Those 12 delegates became the first 12 people elected to the Jurisdictional Conference delegation.
 In addition, six

 Working with the General Conference is the Council of Bishops, 164 active and retired bishops from all over the world, who meet somewhat like the executive branch of the U.S. government.
 Currently, the U.S. has 46 bishops who administer 56 annual conferences.
 They elect their own leader each quadrennium.
-The head of the Council of Bishops this quadrennium (2017-2020) is Bishop Bruce Ough, who serves the Dakotas/Minnesota Area.
-In Arica, Europe, and the Philippines are 20 bishops administering 74 annual conferences, varying a great deal in geographic size.
+The head of the Council of Bishops at present (2019-2020) is Bishop Ken Carter, who serves the Florida Area.
+In Africa, Europe, and the Philippines are 20 bishops administering 74 annual conferences, varying a great deal in geographic size and membership.

 As the denomination’s “Supreme Court,” a nine-member Judicial Council composed of both laity and clergy, interprets church law and determines